faisalmemon/ios-crash-dump-analysis-book/examples/jablotron_sigbus_align_ios/jablotron_crash_explanation.md

 In this example, we get a bus alignment error\index{bus!alignment error}.
 Apple's library code accessed a memory address improperly for the CPU architecture.

 This is a surprise.
-Sometimes when we use an advanced feature, or set compiler optimization settings, we can trigger errors in special cases or lesser used code paths.
+Sometimes when we use an advanced feature, or set compiler optimization settings, we can trigger errors in special cases or in lesser used code paths.

 We see that the problem is during object initialization\index{object!initialization} time: